yowu/ctags_ls/README.md

 # ctags_ls

-`ctags_ls` is a simple language server implementation for editors that do not natively support ctags.
+`ctags_ls` is a simple language server implementation to use `ctags` in the editors that do not natively support it.

 > [!NOTE]
-> This is not a full-featured LSP and only supports basic functionalities such as go-to definition, declaration, and implementation.
+> This is not a full-featured language server and only supports basic functionalities such as goto definition, declaration, and implementation so far.

 ## Prerequisites